chevereto/v3-docs/settings/languages.md

 `/dashboard/settings/languages`

 ::: tip
-Check our [language customization](../customization/language.md) guide if you need to add new languages or just alter some language strings.
+Check the [language customization](../features/customization/language.md) guide if you need to add new languages or just alter some language strings.
 :::

 ## Default language